Package Torello.HTML

 (java.util.Hashtable<java.lang.String,java.lang.Integer> ht)

-CLONE NOTE: This method clones the original Hashtable, and removes the elements whose depth was equal zero..
-This allows the user to perform other operations with the original values contained by the original table, rather than modifying it.
+This method clones the input Hashtable parameter 'ht', and removes the elements whose depth was equal zero.
+This allows the user to perform other operations with the original values contained by the original table, without those changes affecting this method once it has started processing.

 Parameters: